Kentucky Board of Prosthetics, Orthotics, and Pedorthics

 (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Kentucky Board of Prosthetics, Orthotics, and Pedorthics, 911 Leawood Drive, Frankfort, Kentucky 40601, Monday through Friday, 8 a.m. to 5 p.m.

-PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on August 21, 2014 at 1:00 p.m., local time, at the Kentucky Board of Licensure for Orthotists, Prosthetists, Orthotists/Prosthetists, Pedorthists, or Orthotic Fitters, 911 Leawood Drive, Frankfort, Kentucky 40601.
-Individuals interested in being heard at this hearing shall notify this agency in writing five (5) workdays prior to the hearing of their intent to attend.
+PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on February 26, 2016, at 1:30 p.m., in the office of Occupations and Professions, 911 Leawood Drive, Frankfort, Kentucky 40601.
+Individuals interested in attending this hearing shall notify the agency in writing by five workdays prior to the hearing of their intent to attend.
 If no notification of intent to attend the hearing is received by that date, the hearing may be canceled.
 This hearing is open to the public.
-Any person who wishes to be heard will be given an opportunity to comment on the proposed administrative regulation.
+Any person who attends will be given an opportunity to comment on the proposed administrative regulation.
 A transcript of the public hearing will not be made unless a written request for a transcript is made.
-If you do not wish to be heard at the public hearing, you may submit written comments on the proposed administrative regulation.
-Written comments shall be accepted until the close of business on September 2, 2014.
-Send written notification of intent to be heard at the public hearing or written comments on the proposed administrative regulation to the contact person.
+If you do not wish to attend the public hearing, you may submit written comments on the proposed administrative regulation.
+Written comments shall be accepted through February 29, 2016.
+Send written notification of intent to attend the public hearing or submit written comments on the proposed administrative regulation to:

 REGULATORY IMPACT ANALYSIS AND TIERING STATEMENT

-(c) How this administrative regulation conforms to the content of the authorizing statutes: KRS 319B.130authorizes the board to establish conditions for endorsement licenses.
+(c) How this administrative regulation conforms to the content of the authorizing statutes: KRS Chapter 319B.130 requires the board to establish a procedure for the granting of licenses by reciprocity or endorsement.

 (2) If this is an amendment to an existing administrative regulation, provide a brief summary of:

-(3) List the type and number of individuals, businesses, organizations, or state and local governments affected by this administrative regulation: The number of individuals affected by this amendment is unknown as the number of endorsement applicants cannot be predicted.
+(3) List the type and number of individuals, businesses, organizations, or state and local governments affected by this administrative regulation: The Kentucky Board of Prosthetics, Orthotics and Pedorthics has approximately 173 active licensees and a handful of applicants from other states annually.

 (4) Provide an analysis of how the entities identified in question (3) will be impacted by either the implementation of this administrative regulation, if new, or by the change, if it is an amendment, including:

-(a) List the actions that each of the regulated entities identified in question (3) will have to take to comply with this administrative regulation or amendment: This administrative regulation establishes conditions for a person to obtain a license if they are active and in good standing from another state.
+(a) List the actions that each of the regulated entities identified in question (3) will have to take to comply with this administrative regulation or amendment: The applicants will have to complete an application form.

-(b) In complying with this administrative regulation or amendment, how much will it cost each of the entities identified in question (3): The cost for a licenses if the same for an endorsement license as it is a new applicant.
-This regulation will only reduce the amount of required documentation.
+(b) In complying with this administrative regulation or amendment, how much will it cost each of the entities identified in question (3): There are no new costs associated with the amendment.

-(c) As a result of compliance, what benefits will accrue to the entities identified in question (3): It will allow a potential licenses who are currently practicing in good standing in another state the opportunity to receive a license from Kentucky.
+(c) As a result of compliance, what benefits will accrue to the entities identified in question (3): The benefits of this amendment are an efficient and updated application form.

-(8) State whether or not this administrative regulation established any fees or directly or indirectly increased any fees: This regulation does not establish the fee it only sets forth the procedures for obtaining an endorsement license.
+(8) State whether or not this administrative regulation establishes any fees or directly or indirectly increases any fees: This administrative regulation does not establish fees or directly or indirectly increase any fees.

 FISCAL NOTE ON STATE OR LOCAL GOVERNMENT

 1. What units, parts or divisions of state or local government (including cities, counties, fire departments, or school districts) will be impacted by this administrative regulation?
-Kentucky Board of Prosthetics, Orthotics and Pedorthics.
+The Kentucky Board of Prosthetics, Orthotics and Pedorthics applicants licensed in another state.

 Note: If specific dollar estimates cannot be determined, provide a brief narrative to explain the fiscal impact of the administrative regulation.